Melissa-Caballero-Data/Exploratory-Analysis-of-Drug-Indication-Relationships/README.md

-# 🧪 Pharmacovigilance: Adverse Drug Events Analysis
+# 🧪 Drug–Indication Relationship Analysis

 ## Context
-Pharmacovigilance focuses on monitoring the safety of medications after they are approved and used in real-world settings.
-Adverse event reporting systems help identify potential safety signals and patterns that may require further investigation.
+Understanding the relationship between drugs and their approved or reported clinical indications is essential in healthcare and pharmaceutical analytics.
+Standardized vocabularies such as RxNorm, MONDO, and UMLS enable consistent integration and analysis of medical data across systems.

 ## Objective
-To perform an exploratory analysis of adverse drug event reports in order to describe reporting patterns by drug, patient demographics, and type of adverse event.
+To perform an exploratory analysis of drug–indication relationships using standardized clinical vocabularies, focusing on the structure, frequency, and diversity of indications associated with different drugs.

-This project is descriptive and does not aim to establish causality.
+This project is descriptive and does not aim to assess efficacy or safety.

 ## Data
-Public adverse event reports from the FDA Adverse Event Reporting System (FAERS).
-The dataset contains spontaneous reports submitted by healthcare professionals and consumers.
+Publicly available drug–indication data including:
+- Drug names and synonyms
+- RxNorm identifiers (RxCUI)
+- Clinical indications mapped to MONDO and UMLS ontologies

 Key variables include:
-- Drug name
+- Drug labels
-- Adverse event
+- Indication labels
-- Patient age and sex
-- Report year
+- Ontology identifiers

 ## Methodology
-- Data cleaning and standardization
+- Data cleaning and normalization of drug and indication labels
 - Exploratory data analysis (EDA)
-- Frequency analysis by drug and adverse event
+- Frequency analysis of indications per drug
-- Stratification by demographic variables
+- Identification of drugs with broad vs. narrow indication profiles

 ## Key findings
-- Certain adverse events are more frequently reported for specific drugs
-- Reporting frequency varies across age groups and sex
-- Most reports are concentrated in a small number of event categories
+- Some drugs are associated with a wide range of clinical indications
+- Indications are unevenly distributed across drugs
+- Ontology-based identifiers enable structured analysis of medical concepts

 ## Limitations
-- FAERS data is subject to reporting bias and underreporting
-- The presence of a report does not imply causality
+- The dataset does not include treatment outcomes or adverse events
-- Results should not be interpreted as estimates of risk
+- Relationships are descriptive and may not reflect clinical practice or approval status
+- No causal or effectiveness conclusions can be drawn

 ## Tools
 Python, Pandas, Matplotlib